Check the current guidance

 Flying

-Having epilepsy does not usually prevent people from being able to travel by air.
+Having epilepsy does not usually prevent people from being able to fly.
 However, some people’s seizures are triggered by being very tired (which could happen because of long journeys or ‘jet lag’).
 Some people’s seizures can also be triggered by anxiety or excitement, which can affect some people when they are flying.

-Take your medication in your hand luggage, in its original packaging, with a copy of your prescription, and a letter from your doctor if you have one.
-You could also pack some medication in your hold luggage with a copy of the prescription, just in case you lose your hand luggage.
+Take your medication, including emergency medication, if prescribed, in your hand luggage, in its original packaging, with a copy of your prescription, and a doctor’s letter if you have one.
+You could also pack some medication in your hold luggage, with a copy of the prescription, just in case you lose your hand luggage.

 Organised holidays